 Mission: to advance ocean conservation through education, exploration and experience.

 The Noyo Center has a three-pronged approach to development, supporting an innovative research program, creating an integrated education program and building a world-class facility for research, education and tourism.
-Our research and education programs will support activities that engage the community, the visitor, and the scientist in order to inspire connection, communication, collaboration and creativity.
-Our facility will be a dynamic environment that showcases sustainability through its landscape, buildings and operations.
-The Noyo Center campus will unfold from the land with one element leading naturally to another as it grows and changes over time, transforming the former lumber mill site.
+Our research and education programs support activities that engage the community, the visitor, and the scientist in order to inspire connection, communication, collaboration and creativity.
+Our future Noyo Headlands facility will be a dynamic environment that showcases sustainability through its landscape, buildings and operations.
+This campus will unfold from the land with one element leading naturally to another as it grows and changes over time, transforming the former lumber mill site.

 - Place the Mendocino Coast at the forefront of marine research and education.